3 ways to stack your rewards at the gas station

 For new Discover it Cash Back cardholders, Discover will match your cash back at the end of your first year, meaning you could get back up to $150 in savings on your gas station purchases.

-More flexible fill-up-and-earn-rewards options include the Citi ThankYou Premier Card, which nets you 3 points per $1 on gas stations purchases, or the Premier Rewards Gold Card From American Express, earning 2 points per $1 on gas.
-Both programs allow you to transfer their points to a variety of travel partners for free flights and accommodations.
+More flexible fill-up-and-earn-rewards options include the Citi Premier Card, which nets you 3 points per $1 on gas stations purchases.
+It allows you to transfer their points to a variety of travel partners for free flights and accommodations.

 See related: Best gas credit cards